You are STRONGER than you seem, BRAVER than you believe,

 Did you know that hypnosis for smoking cessation and weight loss may be a tax credit?

 You may receive a tax credit that reimburses you 100% for money paid for smoking cessation sessions.
 You may also receive a 100% tax deduction for weight loss sessions with a written recommendation from a physician.
-Consult your tax advisor for current conditions and restrictions.
+Consult your tax adviser for current conditions and restrictions.

 Can anyone be hypnotized?